magdesign/xdg-desktop-portal-termfilechooser/README.md

 # xdg-desktop-portal-termfilechooser

 [xdg-desktop-portal] backend for choosing files with your favorite file chooser.
-By default, it will use the [ranger] file manager, but this is customizable.
+By default, it will use the [yazi] file manager, but this is customizable.
 Based on [xdg-desktop-portal-wlr] (xdpw).

 ## Installation